 The security measures taken by our organisation are intended to prevent misuse of and unauthorised access to your personal data.
 For this purpose, we have implemented strict permission and security policies, which are periodically checked on efficiency and effectiveness.
 In terms of security, we use logical, physical and organisational access control mechanisms, complemented by Privacy Enhancing Technologies, like encryption and Transport Layer Security (TLS), purpose specific access control and limitation of data storage to countries within the European Union.

 We will gladly discuss with you any complaints you may have about the way we process your personal data.
 We would also like to point out that you have the right to submit complaints related to our personal data processing to the Data Protection Authority.
 To do so, please contact the Data Protection Authority.

 Like many other companies, we are a dynamic organisation.
-As such, we reserve the right to make changes to our Privacy and Cookie Statement when and where necessary.
+As such, we reserve the right to make changes to our privacy statement when and where necessary.
 Any and all amendments to content or wording of this statement will be published on our website.
-For this reason, we recommend that you regularly review our Privacy and Cookie Statement.
+For this reason, we recommend that you regularly review our privacy statement.

 Under the GDPR, you have the following additional rights: